system76/tech-docs/src/models/bonw14/repairs.md

 ### Steps to remove the battery:

+1. Place the machine lid-side down.
+    - Use a soft surface (such as a towel) to avoid scratches.
-1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover). _(Removing the bottom cover is optional, but can make removing the battery significantly easier.)_
+2. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover). _(Removing the bottom cover is optional, but can make removing the battery significantly easier.)_
-2. Slide the locking battery slider (highlighted green below) to the "unlocked" position.
+3. Slide the locking battery slider (highlighted green below) to the "unlocked" position.

 ![Battery sliders](./img/battery-sliders.jpg)

-3. Hold the spring-loaded battery slider (highlighted yellow above) in the "unlocked" position.
+4. Hold the spring-loaded battery slider (highlighted yellow above) in the "unlocked" position.
-4. Starting from the top, lift the battery up and out of the slot.
+5. Starting from the top, lift the battery up and out of the slot.

 ## Replacing the keyboard: